Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 The self-test

-Have fun practicing and discovering!
+Have fun practicing and exploring!

 What do you think?